 - Write on the registration form clearly requesting that your details are excluded from the edited register on a permanent basis or until further notice.
 Because opting out cannot be completed by one person on behalf of the household it is recommended that each person within the household sign to confirm the request.

 - Each individual within the household to either write or email separately to the Electoral Registration Officer requesting that their details are excluded from the edited register on a permanent basis or until further notice.

 Certificates of residence

-This is a letter headed and stamped by the Council, which confirms that the name of an elector appears on the electoral register for a specified number of years at a given address.
+This is a letter headed and stamped by the Council, which confirms that the name of an elector appears on the electoral register at a given address.
 This letter is typically requested in connection with opening of bank accounts, requests for credit, job references and/or personal records.

-When deciding to obtain the certificate you are advised to contact the Electoral Services Office to confirm that you are registered on the Electoral Register for the period of time in question.
+When deciding to obtain the certificate you are advised to contact the Electoral Services Office to confirm that you are registered on the Electoral Register.
 All requests for certificates must be made in writing.